Amir Khayrbak Funerary Complex: Architecture

 On the exterior there is a domed roof with floral motifs, an arched entrance covered with muqarnas, a pathway that leads to north end of the complex, and a minaret which lost its peak at the earthquake of 1884, but was reconstructed in 2003.

 As for the interior, it is rectangular shaped and there is an incised bowl with four ribs, and it is surrounded by four iwans.
 The eastern and western iwans are deeper than the iwan with qibla which occupies the southern side of the building and the northern iwan on the opposite side, due to the building being rectangular.
-The walls of the iwans are surrounded by 1.5 meters marble mantle above the madrasa floor, topped with a strip inscribed with verses from Surah al-Fath.
+The walls of the iwans are surrounded by a 1.5 m marble mantle above the madrasa floor, topped with a strip inscribed with verses from Surah al-Fath.
 The mihrab is in the middle of the southern wall and is surrounded by two smaller rings.
 These three girders occupy the whole area of the southern iwan.